explosion/prodigy-openai-recipes/openai-ner/README.md

 ![](https://user-images.githubusercontent.com/8796347/208378959-901c7a6a-3ea6-4bd0-8739-a7db47f0f5d6.png)

-In this case, you can steer the predictions in the right direction by correcting the example and then selecting the small "flag" icon in the top right of the Prodigy UI:
+If you see these kind of systematic errors, you can steer the predictions in the right direction by correcting the example and then selecting the small "flag" icon in the top right of the Prodigy UI:

 ![](https://user-images.githubusercontent.com/8796347/208380359-cc914ea7-84aa-4ae0-812d-9fceb9f4e72b.png)